markaacosta/project-grok/README.md

 Programmers, or (at minimum), computer "power-users".
 Emphasis is on Linux, but many things will work on MacOS, and can be done on Windows as well with some caveats (see [universality](./pages/universality.md)).

+For very simple operations, examples will be demonstrated without much explanation.
+Explanation will be offered for more complex actions.

 ## Reasoning

 In programming, problems are solved *programmatically*; we use syntax and language to solve problems at a higher level, removing tedium and repetition.
 And yet, when it comes to the operating system itself, many programmers engage with computers indirectly, using a GUI, mouse, and time-consuming ad-hoc actions.
 Armed with general programming knowledge, and some additional knowledge of how <mark>shells</mark> work, programmers can 'speak directly' to the operating system, telling it what they want done with much less hassle.